Low-sugar drinks: 5 options that avoid glucose spikes

 If you find regular H2O boring, plain sparkling water and seltzer are just as hydrating and might be more enjoyable to drink, especially with meals.

 If you forget to drink enough water, try setting alerts on your phone or make a habit of carrying around a refillable water bottle to drink from throughout the day.
-Start early so that you’re not trying to play catch up in the evening before bed, which can disrupt your sleep if you have to get up at night to use the bathroom.
+Start early so that you’re not trying to play catch-up in the evening before bed, which can disrupt your sleep if you have to get up at night to use the bathroom.

-Try habit stacking by placing a large glass of water on your nightstand to drink soon after you wake up or keeping a bottle of water in your car cupholder to finish on your commute home.
+Try habit-stacking by placing a large glass of water on your nightstand to drink soon after you wake up or keeping a bottle of water in your car cupholder to finish on your commute home.
 After a few weeks, these choices are likely to become long-term habits.

-2. Flavour-infused plain or sparkling water
+2. Flavor-infused plain or seltzer water

 Invest in a water infusion pitcher or just add fruit and herbs to a large bottle of water to keep in the fridge overnight.